Aryaan03/Independent-Study/Blog.md

 - **Whisper**: OpenAI's Whisper model, trained on 680,000 hours of multilingual data, shows promise in handling diverse accents
 - **Wav2vec 2.0**: This self-supervised learning model has shown potential in adapting to various accents with limited labeled data

-## Improving ASR Inclusivity: From Svarah to UF Indian Accent Dataset
+## Improving ASR Inclusivity: From SVARAH to UFIND Accent Dataset

 The journey to create an inclusive Automatic Speech Recognition (ASR) system for Indian English speakers has led us through multiple iterations and improvements.
 Initially, we worked with the Svarah dataset, but analysis revealed a significant limitation: an overabundance of single-word recordings that made it difficult to extract meaningful accent features.